-The Museo Novecento is dedicated to the Italian art of the 20th century and offers a permanent collection and many temporary exhibitions, art installations and special projects.
+The Museo Novecento is dedicated to the Italian art of the 20th and 21st century.
+It offers a permanent collection and many temporary exhibitions, art installations and special projects.
 The museum is located in the ancient Spedale of the Leopoldine in Santa Maria Novella Square.

 Situated in the south transept of the Basilica del Carmine, the Brancacci Chapel is famous for its fresco cycle depicting the Stories of St. Peter.
 Painted by Masolino da Panicale and the young Masaccio, who left it unfinished in 1427, the cycle was completed by Filippino Lippi between 1481 and 1483.

 The medieval refectory of Santo Spirito has housed the collection donated to the city by antique dealer Salvatore Romano since 1946.

 Don't miss: its sculptures, fragments of architectural decoration and detached frescoes stretching from the Roman era to the 16th century, including works by Tino di Camaino and Donatello.

 One of Florence's two forts, and enjoying a panoramic view of the city, this admirable piece of architecture was designed by Bernardo Buontalenti for Ferdinando I de' Medici in the late 16th century.
 It became a venue for exhibitions of international contemporary art in 2013.